Ormdl sphingolipid biosynthesis regulator 3

 ORMDL sphingolipid biosynthesis regulator 3 is a protein that in humans is encoded by the ORMDL3 gene.
-This gene is associated with asthma in childhood.
+Variants affecting the expression of this gene are associated with asthma in childhood.
 Transgenic mice which overexpress human ORMDL3 have increased levels of IgE.
 This correlated with increased numbers of macrophages, neutrophils, eosinophils, CD4+ and enhanced Th2 cytokine levels in the lung tissue.

 Localisation

-Mouse and human ORMDL3 gene encode 153 aa.
-ORMDL family consists of three members (ORMDL1-3) which are localised in the membrane of endoplasmic reticulum (ER).
-Human ORMDL1, ORMDL2 and ORMDL3 are localised in chromosomes 2q32, 12q13.2 a 17q21.
+The ORMDL family, whose name stands for ORM1 (Saccharomyces cerevisiae)–like genes, consists of three members (ORMDL1-3) which are localised in the membrane of the endoplasmic reticulum (ER).
+All three human ORMDL genes encode 153 amino acid products.
+The genes ORMDL1, ORMDL2 and ORMDL3 are located on human chromosomes 2q32, 12q13.2 and 17q21, respectively.

 Function

-ORMDL3 plays role in sphingolipid synthesis like negative regulators.
-It also has a role in regulation of Ca2+ levels in the endoplasmic reticulum.
-ER is very important for generation, signalisation, functioning and store of intracellular Ca2+.
-There are channels, which control the exit of Ca2+ from the ER into the cytoplasm and also pumps (sarco-endoplasmic reticulum Ca2+ ATPase (SERCA)) which return Ca2+ back to the ER.
+ORMDL3 negatively regulates de novo sphingolipid synthesis through interaction with serine palmitoyltransferase (SPT), but it may be present in relative excess of SPT physiologically, as ORMDL3 overexpression does not significantly reduce cellular sphingolipid biosynthesis.
+ORMDL3 also has a role in regulating Ca2+ levels in the endoplasmic reticulum.
+The ER is very important for generation, signaling function and storage of intracellular Ca2+.
+There are channels, which control the exit of Ca2+ from the ER into the cytoplasm and also pumps (sarco-endoplasmic reticulum Ca2+ ATPase or SERCA) which return Ca2+ back to the ER.
 Dysregulation of Ca2+ has the key role in several pathological conditions like dysfunction of SERCA, asthma, and Alzheimer's.

 Clinical significance

-Mutations in ORMDL3 are associated with inflammatory disease like Crohn's disease, type 1 diabetes, and rheumatoid arthritis.
+Mutations in ORMDL3 are associated with inflammatory diseases like Crohn's disease, type 1 diabetes, and rheumatoid arthritis.